Continuous cyber exercising leads to high readiness

-Exercise can take different forms (discussion based or functional, remote or onsite), represent different incident types (e.g. ransomware), and can be as long or as short as it needs to be.
-Exercise are sometimes thought of as big events, involving lots of people, are complex, and takes lots of time and resources.
-It doesn't have to be this way and, if done correctly, are manageable and easily aligns with the organisations normal business practice and security program.
+Exercises can take different forms (discussion based or functional, remote or onsite), represent different incident types (e.g. ransomware), and can be as long or as short as they need to be.
+Exercises are sometimes thought of as big events, involving lots of people, being complex, and taking lots of time and resources.
+It doesn't have to be this way and, if done correctly, are manageable and easily align with the organisation's normal business practice and security program.

 Are they effective?